eoxhub-workspaces/documentation/applications/eoapi.md

 It exposes a [FastAPI](https://fastapi.tiangolo.com/) based interface, supporting image formats such as PNG and JPEG, and standard interfaces like WMTS.

+Future tutorials for eoAPI will become available in the tutorial section once possible

 ## Functionality

 ### Catalog Your Data